 KEY METRICS & DELIVERABLES

-- NPV-based breakeven margin for each transaction: This metric informs analysts that pricing below this level means loss for the financial institution
+- The NPV-based breakeven margin for each transaction.
+This metric informs analysts that pricing below this level means losses for the financial institution.

 - Other risk-appetite based pricing metrics, including Lifetime Risk-Adjusted Return on Capital, Risk-Adjusted Return on Risk-Weighted Assets, and Economic Value Add.

 Unconstrained baseline pricing for each segment based on fully customized risk-adjusted performance